Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Experiments

+In the following, we conduct a series of ablations.
+First, we test the stability of our learned feature representations by examining the behavior of FLC Pooling and ASAP under attack with different $\epsilon$ values.
+Further, we investigate the effect of our different ASAP variants on the frequency spectrum of adversarial attacks.
+Finally, we analyze the specific window functions to be used and the combination of the different ASAP variants.

-Additionally, we assessed the behavior of our ASAP under different budget settings of $\epsilon$.
-Figure \ref{fig:eps_fgsm} displays the mean robust accuracy trend across each architecture, varying the budget of $\epsilon$.
-It is evident that our ASAP consistently outperforms the baseline.
-Moreover, ASAP demonstrates superior performance compared to FLC pooling for ResNet and WideResNet, while for PreActResNet, both pooling methods achieve nearly equivalent results.
+\textbf{Ablating the Attack Strength.} We assessed the behavior of FLC Pooling and ASAP under different budget settings of $\epsilon$. \autoref{fig:eps_fgsm} displays the mean robust accuracy trend across each architecture, varying the budget of $\epsilon$.
+It is evident that ASAP consistently outperforms the baseline.
+Moreover, $\textrm{ASAP}_{\textrm{lp}}$ demonstrates improved performance over all epsilon strengths under FGSM attack.
+In comparison, under PGD attack all our ASAP variants perform equally well, demonstrating improved stability in the learned feature representations.

+\textbf{Ablation on the Attack Spectrum. } We investigate if there is a difference in perturbations created by APGD \cite{auto_attack} depending on the models' downsampling. \autoref{fig:adv_vs_base_trained} shows the perturbations created by APGD on conventionally trained models (top) and adversarially trained models (bottom).
+The perturbations on conventionally trained models target all frequency bands as shown in the spectrum difference.
+While the attack mostly targets low-frequency bands for the adversarially trained models, there is no clear difference between models including conventional downsampling or our downsampling methods.